An infinitesimal variant of Guo-Jacquet trace formula I: the case of $(GL_{2n,D}, GL_{n,D}\times GL_{n,D})$: Introduction

 Here are two final remarks.
 Firstly, actually we study the more general symmetric pair $(GL_{p+q,D}, $ $GL_{p,D}\times GL_{q,D})$ instead of $(GL_{2n},GL_n\times GL_n)$ and add an extra term $|\Nrd (x_1)|_\BA^s$ to the integrand in most of this article.
-Not only do we prefer more general results (including the case considered in \cite{MR3299843} for instance) or possible applications (cf. \cite{2018arXiv180307553L} for the study of the first derivative of $L$-functions), but the study of the case where $p=q$ and $s=0$ also yields consideration on a more general setting.
+Not only do we prefer more general results (including the case considered in \cite{MR3299843} for instance) or possible applications (cf. \cite{2018arXiv180307553L} for the study of the first derivative of $L$-functions), but the study of the case where $p=q$ and $s=0$ also yields consideration on a more general setting including the cases where $p\neq q$ or $s\neq 0$ (see Theorem \ref{exppol1} for example).
 A simple reason for this comes from the structure of the intersection of $H$ and semi-standard Levi subgroups of $G$.
 Secondly, there are some similarities between our case and the twisted trace formula (cf. \cite{MR3026269}) for $(GL_n\times GL_n)\rtimes \sigma$ where $\sigma$ exchanges two copies of $GL_n$.
 In fact, we obtain the same weights for regular semi-simple orbits.
 However, we shall see that more parabolic subgroups will be needed to define the truncation here.
-We shall return to its discussion at the end of this paper.
+We shall return to this discussion at the end of this paper.

 \s{\textbf{Acknowledgement. }}I would like to express my great appreciation to my PhD advisor Professor Pierre-Henri Chaudouard for introducing me to this problem and valuable suggestions during my preparation of this work.
 Part of this paper was revised during my visit to the Institute for Mathematical Sciences at the National University of Singapore and I would like to thank their hospitality.
 This work was supported by grants from R\'{e}gion Ile-de-France.